pyodide/pyodide/docs/using_pyodide_from_javascript.md

 python pyodide_server.py
 ```

-Point your WebAssembly aware browser to http://localhost:8000/index.html
-Open your browser console to see the output from python via pyodide!
+Point your WebAssembly aware browser to http://localhost:8000/index.html and open your browser console to see the output from python via pyodide!